jamesjmtaylor/weg-api/README.md

 ## Running the application

-Follow the steps below in the 'Future Docker Setup' section to initialize the postgres.
+Follow the steps below in the 'Future Docker Setup' section to initialize the postgres db.
 After that you can clone the project and, assuming you're using the IntelliJ IDEA, go to the menu bar and select **Run** > **Run...** The api will be available at **http://localhost:8080/**